paul-jean/paul-jean.github.io/_posts/2017-09-09-babydata-04-blog-post-bottle-feedings.md

 I love this plot!
 It shows a clear progression from little 1-2 oz meals at random times of the day, to larger 8 oz meals at consistent times of the day, about 4 hours apart.
 And can you imagine our relief when that little meal around 2 AM went away!?
 We could finally sleep through the night!

 Toby sleeps like a champ now.
-He goes to bed around 7 PM and wakes up around 6 or 7 AM, giving us a blissful 11-12 hours to have dinner, catch up on our day, and get a full night\[CloseCurlyQuote]s sleep.
+He goes to bed around 7 PM and wakes up around 6 or 7 AM, giving us a blissful 11-12 hours to have dinner, catch up on our day, and get a full night's sleep.

 ![babydata-04-blog-post-bottle-feedings_66.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_66.gif)